swibcon/swib-orga/cfp.md

 ### Call for satellite events

-If you are interested in using the online conference infrastructure for a satellite event before or after the conference slot, let us know.
+If you are interested in using the conference venue for a satellite event before or after the conference slot, let us know.

 **Website**: https://swib.org/swib23 \